TYPO3-svn-archive/dix_easylogin/README.txt

 Create a twitter app (https://dev.twitter.com/apps/new) with your domain and write down the Consumer ID and the Consumer Secret

+Create a xing app (https://dev.xing.com/applications) with your domain and write down the Consumer ID and the Consumer Secret

 1) Install extension
 2) Insert a content element "login" on any page, can be on a page not visible to the user (e.g. "hide in menu").
    Write down uid of that record.